toptensoftware/inkscape-export/readme.md

 C:\Program Files\Inkscape
 ~~~

-on other platforms `inkscape` should be somewhere on the path.
+on other platforms `inkscape` should be somewhere on the path, or you can use
+the `--inkscape` command line switch to specify where Inkscape is installed.

 ## Preparing the .SVG File